 Inspiring Future Scientists

 - Catalyst – The NCRC Catalyst group aims to meet the needs of students, fellows, and employees of the NCRC.
 Catalyst provides opportunities for professional development, networking and social activities, sharing research, and member advocacy.
 These opportunities are similar in nature to the offerings that may be found on the main campuses of the NCRC academic institutions.
 The Catalyst group involves people from all universities and companies on the NCRC, and connects them with each other to promote intra-campus collaboration.
 For more information about NCRC Catalyst, please visit our Facebook page.
-You can also contact by email or join our mailing list by submitting this form.
+You can also contact Catalyst by email or join the Catalyst mailing list by submitting this form.

 - Internships – PHHI faculty offer internship opportunities to high school, community college and university students.
 This provides students with the opportunity to learn laboratory techniques and to apply scientific methods in a hands-on environment at the state-of-the-art N.C.
 Research Campus.